 Going Green!
 We are firm believers in the need for all of us to do our part to protect our environment.
 At the Inn we follow many environmental practices, including using eco-friendly cleaning products, using energy saving appliances and lighting, buying local produce, using rain water for gardens, and recycling.
 Let's all work together to save our beautiful planet.

-We have recently been awarded The Whidbey Green Seal for 2012, our second year in a row, by the Sustainable Whidbey Coalition.
+We have recently been awarded The Whidbey Green Seal for 2013, our third year in a row, by the Sustainable Whidbey Coalition and the "GreenLeaders" award by TripAdvisor.

 A little history of these fine "painted ladies":